-Consistent with its regulatory philosophy, the act sets a minimum floor that requires collaborative lawyers advise a client about the risks of collaborative law and alternatives to it, but does not prescribe any particular method or form for a lawyer to secure informed consent.
-The act requires that a lawyer describe the essential risk of collaborative law to potential parties-that termination of the process, which any party has the right to do at any time, will cause the disqualification provision to take effect, imposing the economic and emotional costs on all parties of engaging new counsel.
-It also adopts the previously mentioned requirement of many states that lawyers identify and discuss the costs and benefits of other reasonable dispute resolution options with the client which could include litigation, cooperative law, mediation, expert evaluation, or arbitration or some combination of these processes.
-John Lande & Gregg

-Herman, Fitting the Forum to the Family Fuss: Choosing Mediation, Collaborative Law, or Cooperative Law for Negotiating Divorce Cases, 42 FAM.
+Consistent with its overall regulatory philosophy, the act sets a minimum floor to facilitate informed consent to collaborative law but does not prescribe any particular method or form for a lawyer to use to do so, leaving that subject to professional judgment and training.
+The act requires that a lawyer describe the benefits of collaborative law to a potential party to a collaborative law participation agreement, along with its essential risk - that termination of the process, which any party has the right to do at any time, will cause the disqualification provision to take effect, imposing the economic and emotional costs on all parties of engaging new counsel.
+It also adopts the previously mentioned requirement of many states that lawyers identify and discuss the costs and benefits of other reasonable dispute resolution options with a potential party to collaborative law which could include litigation, cooperative law, mediation, expert evaluation, or arbitration or some combination of these processes.
+John Lande & Gregg Herman, Fitting the Forum to the Family Fuss: Choosing Mediation, Collaborative Law, or Cooperative Law for Negotiating Divorce Cases, 42 FAM.
 CT.
 REV. 280 (2004).
-The act also asks that the lawyer do more than lecture a prospective party about these subjects, requiring that the lawyer "inquire about and discuss with the client factors relevant to whether the collaborative law process is appropriate for the client's matter."
+The act also asks that the lawyer do more than lecture a prospective party about these subjects, requiring that the lawyer "inquire about and discuss with the potential party factors relevant to whether the collaborative law process is appropriate for the potential party's matter."
 Section 7(a) (3) (emphasis added).

-The act's requirements should not be viewed as the ceiling for lawyer-client discussion of the risks and benefits of collaborative law.
-Hopefully, lawyers who seek informed client consent will take steps to insure even higher levels of client understanding of the process.
+The act's requirements should not be viewed as the ceiling for lawyer-potential party discussion of the risks and benefits of collaborative law.
+Hopefully, lawyers who truly seek informed consent will take steps to insure even higher levels of potential party understanding of the process.
 See Forrest S. Mosten, Collaborative Law: An Unbundled Approach to Informed Consent, J. DISP.
 RESOL. (forthcoming 2008).